Is this Industrial Design?

-As of Spring 2019, we will no longer be allowing graduate students to enroll in any of our undergraduate courses.
-If you enroll in one of our undergraduate courses as a graduate student anyway, we reserve the right to drop you from the course in order to better accommodate our students pursuing the undergraduate BDP certificate program.
+No. As of Spring 2019, we no longer allow graduate students to enroll in any of our undergraduate courses.
+If you enroll in one of our undergraduate courses as a graduate student anyway, we reserve the right to drop you from the course in order to better accommodate our students pursuing the undergraduate Design Strategies BDP certificate.

 Are you offering a graduate portfolio program?

 Not at this time.
 All of these degrees and portfolio programs take time to develop.
 Maybe in the future.

 Are there graduate courses in CID that I can take?

 Yes!
 We started offering graduate courses in Fall 2018, though the offerings and frequency of such grad courses may vary by semester.
 In other words, we may not be offering graduate courses every semester.
 You'll have to check the schedule to find out.